LCOGT/banzai/docs/banzai/index.rst

 SNR = [power - median(power)] / MAD(power)

-The frame is considered to have pattern noise if more than 5 pixels are above an SNR of 15.
+The frame is considered to have pattern noise if more than 5 bins are above an SNR of 15.

 Pointing Test
 =============